rrwick/Basecalling-comparison/README.md

 ### Combining different basecallers

 This section previously looked at how well a combination of Albacore and Chiron reads assemble.
 The idea was that perhaps two different basecallers can somewhat 'cancel out' each other's systematic error, leading to a better assembly.
-This was in fact the case with Albacore and Chiron v0.2, but Chiron v0.3 reads assemble so well that combining them with Albacore reads gives no improvement (it actually makes the assembly a bit worse).
+This was the case with Albacore and Chiron v0.2, but Chiron v0.3 reads assemble so well that combining them with Albacore reads gives no improvement (it actually makes the assembly a bit worse).

 I don't think this is relevant anymore, so I've removed it.
 You can see my earlier results in [a past version of this repository](https://github.com/rrwick/Basecalling-comparison/tree/d5ce4455c5c57d15abec1e625cafa56a7eef1a6e) if you're still interested.